DannyDainton/postman-ci-pipeline-example/README.md

 ---

-That's it - It's a very simple example of how you *could* use some of the CI Systems out there to run Postman collections.
+That's it - It's a very simple example of how you *could* use some of the CI Systems out there to run Postman collections with Newman.

 If you have any questions, you can drop me a message on Twitter `@dannydainton`.